yquemener/pymumble/README.md

 -------------------------
 It seems to work fine on Python 2.6 and 2.7.
 I have used it on both Windows and Linux

+Check the setup.py to know the versions of opuslib and protobuf needed

 Thanks
 -----------